-It was certainly a bold move to head to northern France on a road trip at the end of September, but I’m never one to say no to a road trip.
-Also, as far as French wine and boulangeries are concerned, you can certainly count me in.
+It was certainly a bold move to head to northern France on a road trip at the end of September, as the weather can be a little unpredictable… but I’m never one to say no to a road trip.
+Where there’s French wine and boulangeries, it’s a yes from me.

 So the trip was indeed initiated by a job with P&O Ferries whereby they had challenged me to be spontaneous, and in doing so expose what adventure is on offer in northern France.
 But regardless, the itinerary and choices were left to my preferences and I was left to explore as I naturally would.